Piasttorun/Employee-Project/readme.md

 # Employee Project

-Purpose of the probject is to via OOP methods and design principles, create a program thart reads employees from an CSV file and outputs them if they meet certain valdiation criteria.
+Purpose of the project is to via OOP methods and design principles, create a program that reads employees from an CSV file and outputs them if they meet certain validation criteria.

-## Valdiation crtieria:
+## Validation criteria:
   - `Emp ID`(up to 8 digits)
   - `Prefix`
   - `First Name`